Kite types

 Kites are tethered flying objects which fly by using aerodynamic lift, requiring wind (or towing) for generation of airflow over the lifting surfaces.

-Various types of kites exist, depending on features such as material, shape, use, or operating skills,Wind required.
+Various types of kites exist, depending on features such as material, shape, use, or operating skills.
 Kites may fly in air, water, or other fluids such as gas and other liquid gaining lift through deflection of the supporting medium.
 Variations in design of tethering systems and lifting surfaces are regularly introduced, with lifting surfaces varying in stiffness from limp sheet material to fully solid material.